sgraden/vpc/apis.md

 	* `404: An action with the specified identifier could not be found for the specified instance.`

 ### GET/instances/{instance_id}/network_interfaces
-This request retrieves all network interfaces on an instance.
-A network interface is an abstract representation of a network interface card and connects an instance to a subnet.
+This request retrieves all network interfaces on a virtual server instance.
+A network interface is an abstract representation of a network interface card, and it connects an instance to a subnet.
 Instances may have more than one network interface, but each network interface can be attached to only one subnet.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.